Ask a COVID-19 Question

 - Trade and business travel will continue to operate across our borders, ensuring workers and goods are not impeded.

 - On March 28, the Government of Canada issued new domestic transportation measures designed to mitigate the risk of further spreading COVID-19 within Canada.
-These initiatives impact both air and rail travel and are summarized below.
-See Transport Canada’s COVID-19 website for additional information about COVID-19 measures and guidance issued by Transport Canada.
+These initiatives impact both air and rail travel.
+See Transport Canada’s COVID-19 website for information about COVID-19 measures and guidance issued by Transport Canada.

 - The U.S. Embassy and Consulate Generals are monitoring the current situation in Canada.
 The Embassy and Consulates are aware of the hardships that border closures and travel restrictions are creating for U.S. citizens who need to get United States.
-We are exploring all options to address the current travel disruptions.
 If you have not done so, please enroll in the Department of State’s Smart Traveler Enrollment Program (STEP) so the U.S. Embassy and Consulates can contact you with updated information and in an emergency.

 - Due to the possibility of an extended disruption, please see the CDC’s latest recommendations for the most recent information on what you can do to reduce your risk of contracting COVID-19.